juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 3
 ```

-**Anonimous functions** are those that doesn't have a name and can be used to:
+**Anonymous functions** are those that does not have a name and can be used to:

 - Pass that function as an argument of a function
 - Define a function and execute it inmediately